phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 ![Ports](../assets/images/mesh/Ports.jpeg)
 ![Wiring](../assets/images/mesh/Wiring.jpeg)

-### Connect the AP to your computer
+### 1. Connect the AP to your computer

 We need to connect the device to our computer and determine its IP address, while also making sure it also has a route to the Internet.
-There are two ways to do this:
+There are two ways to do this: a) connect to local router b) connect to your computer.
+We usually do option b) connect the AP directly to our computer.

-#### If you have physical access to your WiFi router
+#### a) If you have physical access to your WiFi router

 1. Plug the `LAN` port of the PoE injector directly into an Ethernet port on your router.
 2. The AP will get the IP address `192.168.1.20` from your router.
 [Skip to the SSH step](#connect-to-the-ap-using-ssh).

-#### If you don't have access to your router
+#### b) If you don't have access to your router

 1. Connect the `LAN` port of the injector to your computer, using the USB Ethernet adapter if you don't have an Ethernet port.
 2. Make sure your computer is connected to WiFi.
+3. Open a command line prompt and type `nmap -sn 10.42.0.0/24 | grep report`
+4. You should see two lines beginning with "nmap scan report".
+Find the line with an IP address that does not end with ".1", and copy that IP address.
-3. Follow these instructions to configure your Ethernet adapter and obtain an IP for the device: [Sharing a WiFi connection over Ethernet](./shared-connection.md)
+5. For more information on configuring your Ethernet adapter and obtain an IP for the device, visit our separate doc page, [Sharing a WiFi connection over Ethernet](https://github.com/phillycommunitywireless/docs/blob/main/docs/device-configs/shared-connection.md)

-### Connect to the AP using SSH
+### 2. Connect to the AP using SSH

-1. Open a command line prompt.
-2. Run the command `ssh ubnt@192.168.1.20`
+1. At the terminal, run the command `ssh ubnt@192.168.1.20` or replace the default IP address with the one you copied.
 3. You may see "`The authenticity of host [...] can't be established`".
 Type "yes" and press Enter.
 4. When prompted for the password, enter `ubnt`.
 5. You should now be connected to the AP Mesh Unit.